dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

       # System name/ID of PowerFlex system.
       # Required: true
       systemID: "1a99aa999999aa9a"
+      # Required: false
       # Previous names used in secret of PowerFlex system.
+Only needed if PowerFlex System Name has been changed by user
+      # and old resources are still based on the old name.
       allSystemNames: "pflex-1,pflex-2"
       # REST API gateway HTTPS endpoint for PowerFlex system.
       # If authorization is enabled, endpoint should be the HTTPS localhost endpoint that